Analysis | Disney’s definition of ‘family friendly’ isn’t the same as Florida’s

 After Disney announced its opposition to the legislation, DeSantis very specifically drew the connection outlined above.

-“For them to say they’re going to actively work to repeal substantive protections for parents as a company that is supposedly marketing its services to parents with young children,” he said — “I think they crossed the line.”
+“For them to say they’re going to actively work to repeal substantive protections for parents as a company that is supposedly marketing its services to parents with young children,” he said, “I think they crossed the line.”
 DeSantis insisted that “California corporate executives” didn’t get to dictate policies in his state, an interesting comment to make about a fixture of Orlando’s economy.

 But again: We’re here helping kids and families, DeSantis argues, and Disney is against that?
 And, again: Yes.